 – List the stakeholders involved in the project

 In this stage, the information is put together to build the design for the product or service and create a prototype that can be evaluated and tested in the next stage.
-The created prototype will not necessarily be the final product, because it may result in improvements and changes based on the evaluation stage results.
-The design concept should meet with the above three dimensions of inclusive design to be simple and flexible for all consumers.
+The created prototype will not necessarily be the final product because it may result in improvements and changes based on the evaluation stage results.
+The design concept should meet the above three dimensions of inclusive design to be simple and flexible for all consumers.

-In this stage, the prototype is tested and evaluated to determine if it meets the necessary requirements.
+The prototype is tested and evaluated in this stage to determine if it meets the necessary requirements.
 The evaluation should be applied based on predefined criteria and be conducted by groups of both experts and consumers in order to get accurate feedback.
 In this stage, the evaluation criteria are selected, the product is tested, and the results and feedback are collected to improve the concept.
-One of the tools that can used to evaluate the project is the SWOT Analysis.
+One of the tools that can be used to evaluate the project is the SWOT Analysis.

 Design solutions must be universal and provide innovative solutions to a broader range of people.
 This can be achieved through inclusive design, which aims to serve all people regardless of their demographic information.
 This approach can be achieved through the three dimensions of inclusive design identified by the Inclusive Design Research Centre at OCAD University: recognise diversity and uniqueness, use an inclusive process and tools, and broaden the beneficial impact and best practices to address user challenges.

 The above process can be used to implement the inclusive design, which can be achieved only by involving both the design team and consumers as design partners to achieve the maximum amount of understanding for them and address their needs.